cppservergit/apiserver2/readme.md

 The API must be registered in `main()`:
 ```
-s.register_api(webapi_path{"/customer"}, get, customer_validator, &get_customer, true);
+s.register_api(webapi_path{"/customer"}, post, customer_validator, &get_customer, true);
 ```
 We are using the full overload of the `register_api()` function, we pass the validator and the function address.
-In this example we accept an HTTP GET, we will receive the inputs via URI request parameters, if we pass `post` the data must be sent via multipart-form-data or JSON only.
-An API will only accept a request with the HTTP VERB indicated in the `register_api()` call, another clause of the APIServer2 contract.
+In this example we accept a parameter, so `post` is only verb we can use for this API, the data must be sent using multipart-form-data or JSON.
+An API will only accept a request with the HTTP VERB indicated in the `register_api()` call, that is another security clause of the APIServer2 contract, a violation will trigger an exception `400 BAD REQUEST`.

-Test it calling `/customer?id=ANATR` with CURL, it is a secure API, you need to `/login`, then copy the token from the response and execute CURL like this (use your current token):
+Test it calling `/customer` with CURL, this is a secure API, you need to `/login`, then copy the token from the response and execute CURL like this to send JSON using a POST verb (use your current token):
 ```
-curl localhost:8080/customer?id=ANATR -H "Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJlbWFpbCI6Im1hcnRpbi5jb3Jkb3ZhQGdtYWlsLmNvbSIsImV4cCI6IjE3NTQ0MDg2MTkiLCJpYXQiOiIxNzU0NDA4MzE5Iiwicm9sZXMiOiJzeXNhZG1pbiwgY2FuX2RlbGV0ZSwgY2FuX3VwZGF0ZSIsInNlc3Npb25JZCI6IjNjMjlkYTc0LWQwOGItNGU3NS1iYjllLTQ2Zjg5YTkyY2M0MCIsInVzZXIiOiJtY29yZG92YSJ9.W9clBi-Ndyx8SmcPGCLKYCYaJlLv-N4D7Pj51ticuXQ" -s | jq
+curl localhost:8080/customer --json '{"id":"anatr"}' -H "Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJlbWFpbCI6Im1hcnRpbi5jb3Jkb3ZhQGdtYWlsLmNvbSIsImV4cCI6IjE3NTQ0MDg2MTkiLCJpYXQiOiIxNzU0NDA4MzE5Iiwicm9sZXMiOiJzeXNhZG1pbiwgY2FuX2RlbGV0ZSwgY2FuX3VwZGF0ZSIsInNlc3Npb25JZCI6IjNjMjlkYTc0LWQwOGItNGU3NS1iYjllLTQ2Zjg5YTkyY2M0MCIsInVzZXIiOiJtY29yZG92YSJ9.W9clBi-Ndyx8SmcPGCLKYCYaJlLv-N4D7Pj51ticuXQ" -s | jq
 ```
-The stored procedure invoked by this API is an interesting example of using more complex SQL logic to efficiently produce a compact JSON response.
+The stored procedure invoked by this API is an interesting example of using more complex SQL logic to efficiently produce a compact nested JSON response (customer with all its purchase orders).

 ## **Parameterized SQL queries with dates**